GOP requests interviews with Hunter Biden investigators

 The news of the agreement was followed the next day by the release of a transcript from an interview with IRS whistleblower Gary Shapley, who alleged Biden was given preferential treatment and that the investigation was slow-walked.

 The request from a trio of committee leaders seeks to speak with David Weiss, the U.S. attorney for Delaware who led the investigation, as well as a deputy, Lesley Wolf.
 It also requests an interview with U.S. Attorney for D.C.
-Matthew Graves, who Shapley alleged opposed bringing charges against Biden in the district.
+Matthew Graves; Shapley alleged Graves opposed Biden being charged in D.C.

-The request also seeks interviews with numerous other FBI, DOJ, and IRS employees.
+The request also seeks interviews with numerous other FBI, IRS and Department of Justice employees.

 “Recent startling testimony from Internal Revenue Service whistleblowers raises serious questions about the Department’s commitment to evenhanded justice and the veracity of assertions made to the Committee on the Judiciary,” lawmakers wrote in a letter to Attorney General Merrick Garland.

-The letter was sent by Judiciary Chair Jim Jordan (Ohio), Oversight Chair James Comer (Ky.) and Ways and Means Chair Jason Smith (Mo.).
+The letter was sent by Judiciary Chairman Jim Jordan (R-Ohio), Oversight Chairman James Comer (R-Ky.) and Ways and Means Chairman Jason Smith (R-Mo.).

 Biden’s lawyer has refuted that investigators were anything other than diligent in their five-year investigation into the matter.